Ohhhhhh Hilary honey. Are flowers the way you want ta go?

 were sitting in their great room discussing their

-three (most wonderful) children -
+three (most wonderful) children -you can vomit here

 if you wish - and my Mama says to my Daddy, who is an